Plattenbauten: Touching Rectangles in Space: Planar 3-Colorable Graphs

 Orthogonal surfaces have been studied by Scarf~\cite{s-cee-73} in the context of test sets for integer programs.
 They later became of interest in commutative algebra, cf.\ the monograph of Miller and Sturmfels~\cite{ms-cca-04}.
 Miller~\cite{m-pgmrtmi-02} observed the connections between orthogonal surfaces, Schnyder woods and the Brightwell-Trotter Theorem about the order dimension of polytopes, see also~\cite{f-gga-04}.

-A maximal set of points of an orthogonal surface which is constant in one of the coordinates is called a \emph{flat}.
+A maximal connected set of points of an orthogonal surface which is constant in one of the coordinates is called a \emph{flat}.
 A non-empty intersection of two flats is an \emph{edge}.
 A point contained in three flats is called a \emph{vertex}.
 An edge incident to only one vertex is a \emph{ray}.
-We will only consider orthogonal surfaces obeying the following non-degeneracy conditions: (1) The boundary of every bounded flat is a simple closed curve.
-(2) There are exactly three rays.
-Note that from (1) it can be deduced that every vertex is contained in exactly three flats.
+We will only consider orthogonal surfaces obeying the following non-degeneracy conditions: (1)~Every vertex has degree exactly three.
+(2)~There are exactly three rays.

-The skeleton graph~$G_\SS$ of an orthogonal surface consists of the vertices and edges of the surface, in addition there is a vertex~$v_\infty$ which serves as second vertex of each ray.
+The \term{skeleton}~$G_\SS$ of an orthogonal surface is the graph consisting of the vertices and edges of the surface, in addition there is a vertex~$v_\infty$ which serves as second vertex of each ray.
 The skeleton graph is planar, cubic, and bipartite.
 The bipartition consists of the maxima and minima of the surface in one class and of the saddle vertices in the other class.
 The vertex~$v_\infty$ is a saddle vertex.
 The dual of~$G_\SS$ is a triangulation with a designated outer face, the dual of~$v_\infty$.

 The generic structure of a bounded flat is as shown in \cref{fig:gen-flat}; the boundary consists of two zig-zag paths sharing the two \textit{extreme points} of the flat.
 The minima of the \emph{lower} zig-zag are elements of the generating set~$\VV$, they are minimal elements of the orthogonal surface~$\SS$.
-The maxima of the \emph{upper} zig-zag are maximal elements of~$\SS$, they can be considered to be \textit{dual generators}.
+The maxima of the \emph{upper} zig-zag are maximal elements of~$\SS$.
+The maxima can be considered to be \textit{dual generators} of~$\SS$.

 With the following proposition we establish a first connection between orthogonal surfaces and Plattenbau graphs.